Your shopping cart is empty.

 At the end of my high school years reality set-in and I decided that I had to become a graphic artist in order to make money in the real world.
 So, I started my career out as a graphic artist.
 I was unhappy and burned out, unfulfilled and soon resented my job.
 For the next 18 years I would go back and forth between painting, wanting so bad to be an artist, and feeling like I had to be a graphic artist if I wanted to make money.

 However, during the recession of 2008 I lost 75-80% of my income in a blink of an eye, I lost my home to a bad mortgage and I found myself lost and confused.
 I felt like I had been working so hard for so long trying to do what was right, sticking with computers and the technology world through graphics, and now it was BLAH!
 I had been slapped in the face with reality, TRUE REALITY!
-So, I decided to pack up all my stuff or give it away, and I enrolled into The Marchutz School for Drawing and Painting in Aix-en-Provence, south of France.
+So, I decided to pack up all my stuff or give it away, and I enrolled into The Marchutz School for Drawing and Painting in Aix-en-Provence, in the south of France.
 Here I learned about the masters of Impressionism and Van Gogh.
 I fell in love with life again, I was so inspired by everything around me, as we traveled from place to place and studied painting after painting, I grew as an artist and as a person.

 He says, “Sure, where’s the problem.”